A Beginner's Guide to Vaping Cannabis: Where to Start

 One of the most popular ways to consume cannabis among new weed users, and an increasingly more available method of consumption, is vaping.
 Here's what you need to know.

-From candies with the potency to put out an elephant, to delicately and perfectly dosed pre-filled syringes, the world of medical marijuana has exploded over the last decade and the average consumer of cannabis has many options at their disposal.
+From candies with the potency to put out an elephant, to delicately and perfectly dosed pre-filled syringes, the world of cannabis has exploded over the last decade and the average consumer has many options at their disposal.

 One of the most popular ways to consume cannabis among new weed users, and an increasingly more available method of consumption, is vaping.